 Some universities will specify grades and others tariff points in their offers.
-About a third of universities in the UK use the UCAS tariff with the majority, including Queens University and Ulster University, making offers based on your highest level qualification and grade.
+About a third of universities in the UK use the UCAS tariff with the majority, including Queens University and Ulster University, making offers based on your highest-level qualification and grade.

 Tariff points are awarded for Level 3 qualifications only.
-If you need to work out your UCAS points check out the Tariff points calculator on the UCAS website. www.ucas.com/ucas/tariff-calculator
+If you need to work out your UCAS points check out the Tariff points calculator on the UCAS website.
+UCAS Tariff points.